-- A. Purposes of the Relationship - 1. to promote broad consideration of issues in medical education, health care and health-care delivery; - 2. to promote the consideration of policy of the Association as set forth in the Preamble, Purposes and Principles of the American Medical Student Association; and - 3. to facilitate the development of inter-organization programs and activities of mutual benefit. - B. Fundamental Liaison Positions
+- A. Purposes of the Relationship - 1. to promote broad consideration of issues in medical education, health care and health-care delivery; - 2. to promote the consideration of policy of the Association as set forth in the Preamble, Purposes and Principles of the American Medical Student Association; - 3. to gather information concerning the purposes and activities of these organizations; and - 4. to facilitate the development of inter-organization programs and activities of mutual benefit. - B. Liaison Organizations - 1.
 The Association recognizes the importance of maintaining a working relationship with the following organizations and resolves to maintain a current liaison position with each of these organizations:

-AAFP-American Academy of Family Physicians AAMC-Association of American Medical Colleges AAP-American Academy of Pediatrics ACOG-American College of Obstetricians and Gynecologists ACP-American College of Physicians ACS-American College of Surgeons AMA-American Medical Association AMWA-American Medical Association AOA-American Osteopathic Association AOA-American Osteopathic Association APHA-American Public Health Association GLMA-Gay and Lesbian Medical Association LCME-Liaison Committee on Medical Education NBME-National Board of Medical Examiners NMA-National Medical Association
+AAFP-American Academy of Family Physicians AAMC-Association of American Medical Colleges AAP-American Academy of Pediatrics ACGME-Accreditation Council of Graduate Medical Education ACOG-American College of Obstetricians and Gynecologists ACP-American College of Physicians ACS-American College of Surgeons AMA-American Medical Association AMWA-American Medical Women's Association AOA-American Osteopathic Association APA-American Psychiatric Association APGO-Association of Professors of Gynecology & Obstetrics APHA-American Public Health Association ECFMG-Education Commission for Foreign Medical Graduates GLMA-Gay and Lesbian Medical Association LCME-Liaison Committee on Medical Education NBME-National Board of Medical Examiners NMA-National Medical Association NRMP-National Residency Matching Program PHR-Physician for Human Rights PNHP-Physicians for a National Health Program PSR-Physicians for Social Responsibility SNMA-Student National Medical Association SOMA-Student Osteopathic Medical Association